Tstrebe2/umich-mads-capstone-project/README.md

 ## Acknowledgements
 - This project was based on [this Kaggle competition](https://www.kaggle.com/competitions/rsna-pneumonia-detection-challenge/overview).
 - Many thanks to the MADS Staff at the University of Michigan
-- Many thanks to Dr. Amilcare Gentili and Michael J. Kim from the VA Healthcare system for agreeing to be interviewed for our project.
+- Many thanks to Dr. Amilcare Gentili and Dr. Michael J. Kim from the VA Healthcare system for agreeing to be interviewed for our project.

 ## Contact